On this page

 The side effects you have will depend on:

-- the area of your body being treated - you may find it helpful to read information about the cancer type you have
+- the area of your body being treated

 - the type of radiotherapy you have

 - other treatments you are also having, such as chemotherapy.

 We have more information on the side effects of radiotherapy.